dhmspector/ZeitSatTrack/README.md

 ```swift
 addSatellitesFromTLEData(tleString:String)
 ```
-Where the string is one or more stanzas in the [Two-Line Element format](https://en.wikipedia.org/wiki/Two-line_element_set):
+Where the string is one or more stanzas in the [Two-Line Element format](https://en.wikipedia.org/wiki/Two-line_element_set), for example:

 ```
 ISS (ZARYA)